 - Family and community involvement strategies

 Harlem Link supports the development of its Harlem Link Parent Association, the primary means by which parents can be involved in the life of the school and decision-making.
 The school also maintains an open door policy, in which parents are encouraged to make appointments and spend time observing or helping in their child’s classroom.
-The school will employ parents where appropriate, and invite family members in for programs such as Friends and Family Fridays, potluck dinners, dances and other events and student performances.
+The school will employ parents where appropriate, and invite family members in for programs such as curriculum and testing workshops, potluck dinners, performances, dances and other events and student performances.
 The school places a high level of importance on universal participation in tri-annual family-teacher conferences.
 As a community-based institution, the school is also committed to enrolling a student population representative of the community of location, in keeping with the spirit of the charter law.

 - Supportive school culture

 Harlem Link defines school culture as the tone created by the physical environment and all the actions and words of the people in it.
 The school places an emphasis on supporting teachers to promote their retention and continued growth and having an open, collaborative work environment for all staff.
 The school intends that teachers, administrators and all other staff members model the school’s Core Values and successful student behaviors at all times and that the tone of the school is serious about learning but also joyful and celebratory.